platformsh/platformsh-docs/src/tutorials/composer-auth.md

 ## Private repository hosting

 Typically, a private dependency will be hosted in a private Git repository.
-While Platform.sh supports [synchronizing the primary repository](/development/private-repository.md) with a private third party, that does not apply for third party dependencies that may have their own authenticated repository.
-For that reason, pulling a dependency directly from a third party Git repository that requires authentication is not supported.
+While Platform.sh supports [private repositories](/development/private-repository.md) for the site itself, that doesn't help for pulling in third party dependencies from private repositories unless they have the same ssh keys associated with them.

 Fortunately, most private Composer tools (including Satis, Toran Proxy, and [Private Packagist](https://packagist.com/)) mirror tagged releases of dependencies and serve them directly rather than hitting the Git repository.
 Therefore as long as your dependencies specify tagged releases there should be no need to authenticate against a remote Git repository and there should be no authentication issue.